William E. A. Axon: Biography

+Early life

+Axon was born in Chorlton-on-Medlock, Manchester, on 13 January 1846.
+He was the illegitimate child of Edward Armytage, a clothing manufacturer, and Lydia Whitehead, a 15 year old servant girl in his household.
+He was later adopted by the Axon family and took on their surname.
+His adoptive family faced financial struggles, and his fragile health kept him from attending regular school.
+Instead, he gained literacy skills from his adoptive sisters and a Baptist Sunday school in Hulme.
+From a young age, he displayed a remarkable ability to absorb knowledge, an extraordinary memory, and a deep love of books and learning.

+Career

-Axon was born in Chorlton-on-Medlock, Manchester.
-He was best known as an antiquary and a bibliographer, but his interests were extremely varied.
+Axon was best known as an antiquary and a bibliographer, but his interests were extremely varied.
 As honorary secretary of the Manchester and Salford Sunday Society he took a prominent part in the agitation for the opening of the Manchester libraries on Sunday.
 Axon had begun life as a boy in the Manchester Reference Library, and was early drawn to literary pursuits.
 Later he wrote much on the folklore and historical associations of Lancashire and Cheshire, and the antiquaries of these counties made him their president.
 Besides this, as a member of the English Dialect Society Axon wrote many tales and sketches illustrating the dialect and customs of the county in which he lived.

-Axon married Jane Woods in 1866; they had three children.
-After Jane's death in 1899, he married Setta Lueft; they had one child.

 Axon was also the author of Cobden as a Citizen in 1907.
 He published his study of Anna Jane Vardill's poem that was a sequel to Coleridge's poem Christabel in 1908.
 It was claimed that she had not written it but based on new evidence he was able to assure the Royal Society of Literature that the poem had been written by her.
-Axon's second wife died in 1910.

 Axon for 30 years was on the literary staff of the Manchester Guardian, and for his general literary work was distinguished by the University of Manchester, which conferred on him the honorary degree of Master of Arts in 1913.
-He was a Fellow of the Royal Society of Literature, an honorary LL.D. of Wilberforce University, and had contributed articles to the Encyclopædia Britannica, Dictionary of National Biography, American Encyclopædia, and Notes and Queries.
+He was a Fellow of the Royal Society of Literature, an honorary LL.D. of Wilberforce University, and contributed articles to the Encyclopædia Britannica, Dictionary of National Biography, American Encyclopædia, and Notes and Queries.